dilane3/Hello-World/README.md

 # Hello-World
-this is my Hello word's directory
+this is my Hello world's directory